Stick-slip and convergence of feedback-controlled systems with Coulomb friction: Analysis of stick-slip convergence

 \end{proof}

-\begin{rmk} Since no relative motion occurs during a stiction phase, cf. Section \ref{sec:2:sub:2}, the trajectories solution \eqref{eq:40} represents the single descriptor of the system dynamics, determining convergence of trajectories during the slipping phases.
-One can recognize that discontinuous Coulomb friction contributes as a constant piecewise-continuous input term $u$, into the solution of trajectories $x(t)$ at $t_{c,n} < t < t_{s,n+1}$.
-Thus, it comes as no surprise that the stick-slip convergence appears only asymptotically, meaning either within one or an (theoretically) infinite number of stick-slip cycles.
-We also note that this is independent of whether $x(t)$ reattains $S_0$ with or without overshooting. \end{rmk}
+\begin{remark} Since no relative motion occurs during a stiction phase, cf. Section \ref{sec:2:sub:2}, the trajectory solution \eqref{eq:40} represents the single descriptor of the system dynamics, which is determining convergence during the slipping phases.
+One can recognize that the discontinuous Coulomb friction contributes as a constant piecewise-continuous input $u$ to the solution of trajectories $x(t)$ at $t_{c,n} < t < t_{s,n+1}$.
+Thus, it comes as not surprising that the stick-slip convergence appears only asymptotically, meaning either within one or a (theoretically) infinite number of the stick-slip cycles.
+We also note that this is independent of whether $x(t)$ reattains $S_0$ with or without overshooting of $x_2=0$. \end{remark}